MeesterMarcus/beaver-builder-edit/README.md

 # Beaver Builder Edit Mode Launcher

+## Description
-## This very simple chrome extension will launch the current page you are on into Beaver Builder edit mode.
+### This very simple chrome extension will launch the current page you are on into Beaver Builder edit mode.

 ## Install Instructions
 1. Download this repo